bvs7/mafiabot/mafia_rust/doc/Design.md

     - return translated command data
 - Command acceptance
     - Passed to a specific phase struct, as this is where the data needs to be stored.
-    - Returns a result showing if night is over
+    - Returns a result showing if the phase would end, and how

+- Combine acceptance and resolution?